SJND's Counseling Department is dedicated to providing support for students’ personal, academic, and college admissions success.

 Academic and College Counseling

 SJND counselors are dedicated to guiding students to their highest academic potential.
 Starting in ninth grade, the students learn how to select academic course work and enrichment opportunities that encompass their interests and abilities.
 All students are encouraged to pursue courses with the appropriate level of challenge for them, including Advanced Placement, Honors, and elective courses that fuel their interests and prepare them for the rigors of college.
 With the help of this guidance, students are able to find a good match for their life goals and their post high school plans.

 Allison Yee is the counseling team’s dedicated college counselor.
 Professionally trained to support students in their college search, Ms. Yee works with students throughout their four years at SJND.
-For more information, see College Counseling.
+She organizes our College and University Events throughout the year.

 Adolescence is a time of growing independence, maturity and exploration of self.
 SJND counselors are professionally qualified to support students on all matters related to personal growth and development.
 This support is a collaboration with students and their families to provide a safe and caring environment.
 Some of the areas that counselors explicitly focus on with students are: